 Golf is the sport where you whack a small ball with a club until it goes into a small hole.
 A golf course’s 18 holes are spread out, so it takes hours to finish a game.
 Thankfully, someone invented “miniature golf,” where the holes are much closer to each other — and the ball bounces off bumpers and rolls through waterwheels, windmills, and fake animals with their jaws wide open.
-Every September 21st is Miniature Golf Day, so let’s celebrate — and let’s hope no real gators show up.
+Every September 21st is Miniature Golf Day, but we can celebrate any day!

 Wee ones: If you putt the ball through the alligator’s mouth, then around the castle, then over the bridge, then through the windmill, how many obstacles have you passed?